jjchern/zcta/README.md

 #> 5               5           16
 #> 6               6            2

-# To get an one-to-one relationship between zcta and county, assign county to a zcta if the zcta has the most population
+# To get an one-to-one relationship between zcta and county, assign county to
-# Example:
+# a zcta if the zcta has the most population.
+For Example:
 # Before: zcta 601 fall in county 72001 and 72141
 zcta_county_rel_10 %>%
   select(zcta5, state, county, geoid, poppt, zpoppct)